hesam-lfz/dicey-chess/README.md

 ![Logo](https://www.diceychess.com/assets/dicey-chess-logo-c-DZNgtflK.png)

-Dicey Chess is a variation of the game of chess.
+Dicey Chess is a variation of the game of chess involving two dice.
 On each turn, the player rolls 2 dice and then makes N consecutive chess moves, where N is the difference between the number of dots between the 2 dice:
 For example, _4_ moves if the dice roll was 5 & 1, and _0_ moves if the dice roll was 5 & 5.